geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 release artifacts against the GeoTools/GeoWebCache versions specified.
 When successfully complete all release artifacts will be listed under artifacts in the job summary.

-Additionally when the job completes it fires off a job for a windows worker.
+Additionally, when the job completes it fires off a job for a windows worker.
 When this job completes it will list the ``.exe`` artifacts.

 Test the Artifacts